pitchmuc/aepp/docs/catalog.md

 Return a list of a datasets.\
 Arguments:
 * limit : REQUIRED : amount of dataset to be retrieved per call.
-* output : OPTIONAL : Default is "raw", other option is "df" for dataframe output\
+* output : OPTIONAL : Default is "raw", other options are "df" for dataframe and "list"\
 Possible kwargs:
 * state : The state related to a dataset.
 * created : Filter by the Unix timestamp (in milliseconds) when this object was persisted.